B0ND07/amazon-price-tracker/README.md

 # 📦 Amazon India Price Tracker

-Track Amazon product prices and receive email alerts when:
+Track Amazon product prices and receive alerts when:
 - Price drops below your target 🎯
 - (Optional) Coupon discounts are available 🎫

+**Note: This tracker now supports Amazon only.
+Flipkart support has been disabled.**

 ---

 ## 🚀 Features
-- ✅ Track multiple products easily
+- ✅ Track multiple Amazon products easily
-- ✅ Email alerts when price drops or coupons are available
+- ✅ Email and Telegram alerts when price drops or coupons are available
 - ✅ Auto retries on network failures
-- ✅ Configurable through `.env` file
+- ✅ Configurable through `config.env` file
 - ✅ Random headers and delays to avoid getting blocked
 - ✅ Coupon checking can be turned ON/OFF
+- ✅ Lightweight Docker setup (no Chrome/Selenium needed)

 ---